 - Prepare the Meat: Slice beef against the grain into thin strips, about 2-3 inches long.

 - Make marinade: in a small bowl whisk together the spices, yogurt, lemon juice, vinegar, and olive oil.
 Place sliced steak, garlic and onions in a bowl.
 Pour over the marinade and toss well to coat.
 Cover and let it sit in the fridge to marinate for 1-2 hours or overnight.

 - Cook Beef: Heat a large skillet or frying pan over medium high heat along with remaining tablespoon of olive oil.
-Add the beef to hot skillet and spread it out evenly so that as much of it is touching the hot surface as possible (you may have to cook beef in batches - I usually wipe out the pan and add an extra tablespoon of olive oil between batches) Cook for 8 to 15 minutes, flipping and tossing occasionally.
+Add the beef strips to hot skillet and spread it out evenly so that as much of it is touching the hot surface as possible (you may have to cook beef in batches - I usually wipe out the pan and add an extra tablespoon of olive oil between batches) Cook for 8 to 15 minutes, flipping and tossing occasionally.
 It’s done when the liquid’s evaporated and the beef is browned and caramelized.

 - Assembling and Serving: Assemble the beef shawarma with pita, drizzle tahini sauce and vegetables of choice or make into shawarma bowls with veggies and hummus and tabbouleh and rice

 - Storage: Leftover beef shawarma can be stored store separately in the fridge in an air tight container.
 It will keep well for 2 to 3 days.

 For the Tahini sauce (optional)